Kansas History: Journal of the Central Plains

 Consulting Editor Virgil W. Dean, formerly of the Kansas Historical Society, has edited the journal for twenty-five years.
 He is a fellow of the Agricultural History Society and the author/editor of numerous articles and four books: Kansas History: An Annotated Bibliography (1992), with the late Homer E. Socolofsky of Kansas State University; Territorial Kansas Reader (2005); John Brown to Bob Dole: Movers and Shakers in Kansas History (2006); and An Opportunity Lost: The Truman Administration and the Farm Policy Debate (2006).
 He is a frequent scholar/consultant for the programs of the Kansas Humanities Council and has taught Kansas history as an adjunct professor for the University of Kansas and Washburn University. firstname.lastname@example.org

-Book Review Editor Kelly Erby is Assistant Professor of History at Washburn University where she teaches classes in revolutionary and early nineteenth-century American and gender history.
+Book Review Editor Kelly Erby is Associate Professor of History at Washburn University where she teaches classes in revolutionary and early nineteenth-century American and gender history.
 She is the author of Restaurant Republic: The Rise of Public Dining in Boston (2016).
 She received her Ph.D. from Emory University.

 Student Editorial Assistants

 |A native of Long Island, New York, Jennifer Zoebelein earned her Ph.D. in History at Kansas State University in the Spring 2018.
 Her dissertation examines how Americans utilized war memorials and soldier poetry to craft distinct memories of their participation in the First World War.
 In addition to her work as a graduate editorial assistant for Kansas History, Jennifer also serves as an instructor of history at Fort Riley and an academic tutor for K-State Athletics.|